JiwanHur/UnlockMGM/README.md

 pip install -e ".[extra]"
 ```

 Depending on your settings, [apex](https://github.com/NVIDIA/apex) could not be installed successfully.
 Please carefully check the CUDA version for the Dockerfile or you can fine-tune without fused_adam optimizer.
+You can skip installing Apex for the sampling only.

 ### Prepare Dataset
 Please refer to [open-muse](https://github.com/huggingface/open-muse) to prepare `webdataset` for ImageNet.